abarbanell/rpi-setup/README.md

 - ping.sh: fix the permissions on the ping command toallow all users to use the ping command.
 See description [on my blog](http://blog.abarbanell.de/linux/2017/01/11/ping/).
-- node.sh: TODO - install up to date node version, this will take time as it will have to built node from sources.
+- node.sh: install up to date node version, from nodesource ropository.
 - vscode.sh: TODO - install Visual Studio Code (requires node)